AhadKhan98/Flyrics/README.md

 1. Make sure you have git installed on your computer.
 2. Run the following command to clone the repo: ```git clone https://github.com/AhadKhan98/Flyrics.git```

+#### Setting Up FFmpeg
+1. Flyrics uses a library that is dependent on an external audio tool FFmpeg.
+2. Please refer to their instructions on setting it up.
+[Downnload FFmpeg](https://ffmpeg.org/download.html)

 #### Firing Up The Backend Server
 1. Browse into the ```flask-backend``` folder.